AndersonQ/gogettingstarted/00-interfaces/README.md

 }
 ```

-Go is nice and let us add functions to almost any type, so we can do:
+Go is nice and let us add methods to almost any type, so we can do:

 ```go
 type Name string